Alan Shatter: Minister for Justice (2011–2014)

 In June 2011, he apologised for "unfair and inaccurate" comments he made about RTÉ crime correspondent Paul Reynolds after saying he "consistently engages in tabloid sensationalism".
 When eight former attorneys general criticised the proposed Thirtieth Amendment of the Constitution on Oireachtas inquiries he described their views as "nonsense" and "simply wrong".

 Shortly after taking office, the Cloyne report which had been commissioned by the previous government to investigate clerical sex abuse of children in the Diocese of Cloyne, was released.
 In response to this report and several other sex abuse scandals involving the Catholic Church, the Fine Gael–Labour Party government announced controversial plans to criminalise failure to report an allegation of child abuse.
 Seán Brady, the Catholic Archbishop of Armagh, condemned this as compromising the Seal of the Confessional.
 Shatter steered the legislation through the parliament and it was enacted in 2012.

-Following publication in 2012 of the report of then Independent Senator Martin McAleese into the Magdalene Laundries, which Shatter commissioned, he established with government agreement a financial scheme to compensate the survivors of the laundries and other supportive measures.
-A state apology for the survivors scandalous ill treatment by various religious orders was, as a result of Shatter's engagement with this long ignored issue, made in the Dail by the Taoiseach, Enda Kenny.
+Following the publication in 2012 of the report of Independent Senator Martin McAleese into the Magdalene Laundries, which Shatter commissioned, he established with government agreement a financial scheme to compensate the survivors of the laundries and other supportive measures.
+A state apology for the survivors' ill-treatment by various religious orders was, as a result of Shatter's engagement with this long-ignored issue, made in the Dail by the Taoiseach, Enda Kenny.
 The plight of the survivors of the laundries had been ignored for decades and there was widespread welcome for the government action taken.

 Major reform of the Irish prison system occurred and greater co-operation between the prison and probation services was implemented.
 A prison modernisation programme was implemented and slopping out virtually ended.
-Mountjoy Prison was refurbished to provide proper in cell sanitation and construction of a new Cork Prison was commenced.
-He also had enacted legislation to require the courts to make greater use of community service orders for minor offences and to facilitate the payment of court imposed fines by instalment.
+Mountjoy Prison was refurbished to provide proper in-cell sanitation and construction of a new Cork Prison was commenced.
+He also enacted legislation to require the courts to make greater use of community service orders for minor offences and to facilitate the payment of court-imposed fines by instalment.